 Coach Anthony Hudson, the son of former Chelsea, Stoke City and England star Alan, took six games before recording his first win in charge, with his initial experimentation not going down too well with the majority.

-His principle task is to ensure the All Whites prevail at the OFC Nations Cup Finals in Papua New Guinea in mid-2016, thus qualifying for Russia 2017, the FIFA Confederations Cup Finals.
+His principle task was to ensure the All Whites prevailed at the OFC Nations Cup Finals in Papua New Guinea in mid-2016, thus qualifying for Russia 2017, the FIFA Confederations Cup Finals.

-Throughout 2017, the Oceania World Cup qualifying matches take place, with the winner of this series then taking on the fifth-placed South American team home and away for a berth at Russia 2018.
+Throughout 2017, the Oceania World Cup qualifying matches took place, with the All Whites earning the right to take on the fifth-placed South American team, Peru, home and away for a berth at Russia 2018.